Highly motivated creative people, life sciences experts, data/IT savvies. Individuals as well as groups can register.

 After good mornings and coffees (9:00) at the campus of Wageningen University, we will start the hackathon with pitches by the challengers, to present the challenges and supporting data.

-After ideation and team formation, the rest of the day offers dedicated hack time, with an occasional interrupted for inspiration (intervision, expert consultation).
-For refreshment and blood circulation we will do a short hike (compulsory!) (or not).
+After ideation and team formation, the rest of the day offers dedicated hack time, only interrupted in the late afternoon by an inspirational talk -by Arthur Mol-, and intervision through midterm pitches.
+For refreshing ideas and blood circulation Starthub gives us a short tour just before dinner.

-In the afternoon there will be room for some pleasant wining & dining, during which we’ll have plenty of time to interact, pitch your ideas, and get some valuable feedback.
+During dinner there will be room for some pleasant wining & dining, during which we’ll have plenty of time to interact, and get some valuable feedback.
 After dinner we’ll be moonlight hacking.
 If you are feeling sleepy, we will feed you caffeine.
 When caffeine doesn’t do the trick anymore, you can roll out you sleeping matras in the University (or you can try to find a better place in Wageningen yourself).

 After an early breakfast we’ll start with pitches and intervision to kickstart your day.
 After that there is more hack time.
 Lunch will be on the go, especially for teams still coding their way to their set end point.